Cities (song)

 "Cities" is a single, released in 1980, by the American new wave band Talking Heads.
 It is the fourth track on the 1979 album Fear of Music.

+When the concert film Stop Making Sense was first released on home video, the songs "Cities", together with "Big Business"/"I Zimbra" were restored to the performance, thus forming what was dubbed the "special edition" of the film.
+For the 1999 re-release, these songs were no longer included in sequence with the rest of the footage.
+It and subsequent video and DVD releases have placed these songs after the film in an unrestored full-frame version.

 Song style

 "Cities" is a fast-paced bass and keyboard-led song.
 Tina Weymouth's bass playing in the song is described by AllMusic as both "melodic" and "funky", while David Byrne's guitar is said to be jittery, but clean-sounding.
 The song fades both in and out with a very aggressive funky rhythm and the fade-out serves as a build-up to the next song on the album, "Life During Wartime".

 Lyrics

-The song's meaning is simple: it is mainly about a man looking for a city to live in, though lead singer Byrne's surrealistic yet humorous delivery of the song is anything but simple.
-The lyrics are both deadpan and silly causing a mixed humor in the song.
-This combination can be seen in lyrics such as "Did I forget to mention, forget to mention Memphis, home of Elvis and the ancient Greeks."
+The song's is mainly about a man looking for a city to live in.
+Deadpan humor can be seen in lyrics such as "Did I forget to mention, forget to mention Memphis, home of Elvis and the ancient Greeks."